-- Get executive buy-in because, without the active support of organizational leadership, even great ideas have little chance of being pursued.
+- Get executive buy-in.
+Because without the active support of organizational leadership.
+Even people have little chance of pursuing great ideas.

 - Assemble teams that encourage mixing and working with new people.
 Otherwise, it’s the same work teams in a different environment, which makes genuinely new ideas less likely to emerge.

 - Organize your hackathon with both physical and online space.
 Publicize it, encourage participation, and establish free-flowing conversation well before the formal hackathon kickoff.

 - Prepare brainstorming exercises in advance.
 So that your hackathon team can hit the ground running.
 These exercises should push people to think differently and open their minds to new concepts.

 Typical Steps for Orchestrating a Hackathon

 To hold a successful hackathon, you must first define what you want to accomplish.
 Are you looking for new products, processes, or business models?
 Define when you want to have it, how long it will last, deliverables, assessment criteria, and awards for best ideas.

 Set objectives that align with your definition of success.
 Usually, “success” means that a few outstanding ideas are identified, often with a quick prototype or proof of concept.
 Also define what success means in terms of participation rates, the number of ideas, the percentage of actionable ideas, and other metrics.